majimboo/mviewer/README.md

 Viewer
 ======

-You can use the included viewer called Noesis.
-Just drag and drop the `.obj` file into Noesis.
-You can also open the `.obj` file with any 3D program that supports wavefront format. @[richwhitehouse](http://richwhitehouse.com/index.php?content=inc_projects.php)

-A Noesis plugin is also available at `noesis/plugins/python/fmt_artstation_mview.py`.
-Just open the `.mview` files with Noesis.
+You can download Noesis from [here](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91).
+Copy and paste the plugin to `noesis/plugins/python/fmt_artstation_mview.py` then just open the `.mview` files with Noesis.

 ![](http://i.imgur.com/LgUFvEF.png)